JacobBruce/CosmicVoid/README.md

 pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-libtool mingw-w64-x86_64-cmake mingw-w64-x86_64-make mingw-w64-x86_64-freetype mingw-w64-x86_64-glfw
 ```

-You can then use the `mingw32-make` command to compile the required libraries.
+Usually you can create a makefile with cmake and then use the `mingw32-make` command to compile the required libraries.

 To build Freetype GL configure cmake so that the FreeType, GLFW, and GLEW paths link to the static mingw64 libraries.

 Build SoLoud using the cmake files in the contrib folder and use SOLOUD_BACKEND_WINMM.

+HarfBuzz should be compiled using only the freetype, glib, and graphite2 dependencies, and ensure GRAPHITE2_STATIC is defined.

+Also make sure the freetype, glib, and graphite2 paths point to the static mingw64 library files and not the .dll.a files.

 ## NOTE: